-Ex: When the volume (V) of the system and the total number of atoms (N) in a system are specified, a micro-state (X) is given by the 3N position variables $\{r_1, r_2,, r_N\}$.
-Note that X contains very detailed information since N is very large ~ 10^{23}).
+Ex: When the volume (V) of the system and the total number of atoms (N) in a system are specified, a micro-state (X) is given by the N position vectors { r_1 , r_2 ,, r_N }.
+Note that X contains very detailed information since N is very large ~ 1023).

 • Important: Since a macrostate has only a few variables, it follows that a large number of microscopic states correspond to one and the same macroscopic state (Y).
+Thus, for a given Y, X is not known precisely.